-Facilities are available everyday and may be used by any student, faculty or staff member upon presentation of a validated University photo ID.
+Facilities are available everyday and may be used by any student, faculty or staff member upon presentation of MSU and photo identification.
 Spouses and children are also welcome during designated hours and within certain guidelines.
 Since use is very high, reservations are required for most facilities.
 The reservation numbers are 355-5044 for IM-West, 355-4711 for IM-Circle and 353-3223 for IM-East.
-Towel and locker services are available for a small fee and a variety of equipment can be checked out simply by presenting a valid University photo ID.
+Towel and locker services are available for a small fee and a variety of equipment can be checked out simply by presenting valid University identification.